Fall Citizenship Classes will be announced soon!

 Please note: To be eligible to take the Citizenship Preparation Course, students should be able to answer “yes” to the following questions:

-Are you able to read, write, and speak basic English?
+- Are you able to read, write, and speak intermediate English?

 Becoming a U.S. Citizen: Helpful Resources from United States Citizenship and Immigration Services (USCIS):